Distributed Private Heavy Hitters: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Martin Strauss for providing valuable clarifications and insights about \cite{GSTV07}, and the anonymous reviewers for their helpful suggestions.
+We would like to thank Raef Bassily and Adam Smith for pointing out an error in an earlier version of this work.
+We would like to thank Martin Strauss for providing valuable clarifications and insights about~\cite{GSTV07}, and the anonymous reviewers for their helpful suggestions.
 We would also like to thank Andreas Haeberlen for suggesting that we study the heavy hitters problem in the fully distributed setting, and Andreas, Marco Gaboardi, Benjamin Pierce, and Arjun Narayan for valuable discussions.